hypeboard/xmr-node-proxy-extra/README.md

 - Monitoring your rig by browser on any devices : http://11.22.33.44:8181 (replacing 11.22.33.44 by your proxy's public Internet address)
 ![alt text](https://raw.githubusercontent.com/bobbieltd/xmr-node-proxy/master/xnpexample.png)

+## HTTP password access
+- In config.json if httpUser or httpPass is not empty, http access will be secured "httpUser": "admin",
+  "httpPass": "admin",

 ## Balancing with backup pools
 1. Specify at least one main pool with non zero share and "default: true".
 Sum of all non zero pool shares should be equal to 100 (percent).